 The Holy Spirit Has a Will:

 - "the same Spirit produces all of these, distributing to each one separately as he desires" (1 Corinthians 12:11).
-(The Holy Spirit distributed spiritual gifts.
+(1 Corinthians 12:1-11 reveals that the Holy Spirit distributed spiritual gifts.
 So, the Holy Spirit was granted discretion regarding spiritual gifts.
 He distributed gifts "as he desires.")